sigent/TheGoodPlace/README.md

 ### Establish Standard and Cross-cutting concerns

-As part of On-boarding any new team member, there should be clear signposting to the standards to adhere too and where any cross cutting concerns can be found.
+As part of on-boarding any new team member, there should be clear signposting to the standards to adhere too and where any cross-cutting concerns can be found.

 ### Resources and information sharing